Furdev-Group/networx/README.md

 ### Installing on Linux

 Pre-fix the install command with your prefered permission escalation tool such as ``doas`` or ``sudo``.
+Please note that Linux support is experimental and may be buggy or even broken at times.

 ### Installing on MacOS